Development Scale Liquid-Liquid/Gas-Liquid Separators

 • Emulsions and rag layers typically take long periods of time to gravity separate leading to plant inefficiencies.

-• Zaiput’s separator allows for easy separation of emulsions by removing the matrix fluid and forcing the emulsion to coalesce.
+• Zaiput’s separator allows for easy emulsion separation by removing the matrix fluid and forcing the emulsion to coalesce.

 • Since separation is density independent, even the most challenging emulsions can be separated with ease.